-TPM Configuration (Security Menu)
+TPM Configuration (Security Menu - with UEFI Enabled)

-This sub-menu will allow you to enable/disable Trusted Platform Module (TPM) support, and to configure the TPM State.
-Select TPM Configuration and press Enter to access the sub-menu.
-Press Enter to access the Security Device Support menu and select Enable to support TPM.
-You can select Pending operation, and then select TPM clear to clear existing TPM information in order to reset the TPM (see "Trusted Platform Module" on page 6 - 43 for details).
+This sub-menu will allow you to enable/disable Trusted Platform Module (TPM) support.
+Press Enter to access the Security Device Support menu and select Enable to support TPM as long as UEFI Boot is enabled (see "Trusted Platform Module" on page 6 - 59 for details).